 - Support for Network Slice-Specific Authentication and Authorization as specified in TS 23.502 [3] with a AAA Server (AAA-S).
 If the AAA-S belongs to a third party, the NSSAAF may contact the AAA-S via a AAA proxy (AAA-P).

-- Support for access to SNPN using credentials from Credentials Holder using AAA server (AAA-S) as specified in clause 5.30.2.9.2.
-If the Credentials Holder belongs to a third party, the NSSAAF may contact the AAA server via a AAA proxy (AAA-P).
+- Support for access to SNPN using credentials from Credentials Holder using AAA server (AAA-S) as specified in clause 5.30.2.9.2 or using credentials from Default Credentials Server using AAA server (AAA-S) as specified in clause 5.30.2.10.2.
+If the Credentials Holder or Default Credentials Server belongs to a third party, the NSSAAF may contact the AAA server via a AAA proxy (AAA-P).

 NOTE: When the NSSAAF is deployed in a PLMN, it supports Network Slice-Specific Authentication and Authorization, while when the NSSAAF is deployed in a SNPN may support Network Slice-Specific Authentication and Authorization and/or access to SNPN using credentials from Credentials Holder